siglens/siglens-docs/docs/installation/git.md

 ## Cloning and Running SigLens

-Once you have the prerequisites set up and a Linux or MacOS environment, follow these steps:
+Follow these steps, Once you have the prerequisites set up and a Linux or MacOS environment.
+For Windows, you can use Linux Virtual Machine or WSL2:

 1. Clone the SigLens repository:
    ```bash